Francine Smith: Character biography

-When she is in college in the show, Francine stabbed her roommate to death.
-In "Family Affair" she nonchalantly admits to the crime and expresses surprise that no one in the family knew before.
-During her college years Francine also developed a reputation as the number one party girl on campus, based mostly on the campus legend as she became a very successful entrepreneur while in college, developing the website franny.com, which featured her in amateur adult photo and video shoots.
+While in college in the show, Francine stabbed her roommate to death.
+In "Family Affair", she nonchalantly admits to the crime and expresses surprise that no one in the family knew about it beforehand.
+During her college years, Francine also developed a reputation as the number-one party girl on campus, largely due to campus legend.
+She also became a successful entrepreneur, creating the website franny.com, which featured amateur adult photos and videos of herself.
+However, later in the series, in "The Devil Wears a Lapel Pin", it is established that Francine never attended college.
+Given her candid admission to Roger, her earlier stories were likely fabricated to make her past sound more exciting, perhaps as a way to cope with regret or to feel more fulfilled.

 In the late 80s she was a prolific groupie, sleeping with Adam Ant and Billy Gibbons of ZZ Top, and Dexys Midnight Runners among others.
 It was during this time that she met Stan, who had just graduated from the CIA academy.
 The couple met when Francine was hitchhiking drunkenly from a Duran Duran concert and Stan pulled over to give her a lift.
 During the drive, while enthusiastically feeling up the semi conscious Francine, Stan unsuccessfully attempted to swerve to avoid hitting a raccoon and jarring Francine awake.
 To put the raccoon out of its misery, Stan shot the animal, causing Francine to become attracted to Stan for the compassion he had shown.
 This is the key to the plan in "Francine's Flashback" to get her memory back.

 Francine quickly sized Stan up as a boring, yet capable financial provider, able to offer a stable and protected life.
 She cut off her wild life cold turkey without Stan ever knowing about her promiscuity, and the couple married soon after.
 Although Francine seems to hold very liberal beliefs, she keeps them mostly to herself and apparently follows her husband's conservative values.

-In addition to her amateur adult media career, before meeting Stan she had a brief acting career in an episode of the television show Scarecrow and Mrs. King with George Clooney, in the episode, "Tears of a Clooney".
+Before meeting Stan she had a brief acting career in an episode of the television show Scarecrow and Mrs. King with George Clooney, in the episode, "Tears of a Clooney".
 George stole her only line in the show, ruining her acting career.
 Since that time she has carried an obsession bordering on insanity to kill him, or at least, make him cry.